titanclass/edfsm/README.md

 }
 ```

-The `command_step!` macro declares what should happen given a command using the form:
+The `command!` macro declares what should happen given a command using the form:

 ```
 <from-state> => <given-command> [=> <yields-event> [=> <to-state>]]